dagursunil/QuestionAnswer/QuestionAnswer/README.md

 # Points to be noted

 a.)
-While adding a question format should be as question?"answer1""answer2"....
+While adding a question format should be as question?"answer1""answer2".... b.)
+H2 console has been disabled currently .

-b.)
-Web has been enabled currently only to connect to In memory database console H2.
+3.)
+Logging has been disabled explicitly.

 # How to build